 250ms then all automatic vacuums and analyzes that run 250ms or longer will be logged.
 In addition, when this parameter is set to any value other than

--1, a message will be logged if an autovacuum action is skipped due to the existence of a conflicting lock.
+-1, a message will be logged if an autovacuum action is skipped due to a conflicting lock or a concurrently dropped relation.
 Enabling this parameter can be helpful in tracking autovacuum activity.
 This parameter can only be set in the postgresql.conf file or on the server command line; but the setting can be overridden for individual tables by changing table storage parameters.

 - Postgres - Configuration Change to Vacuum Requires Restart?

 - Auto analyze not running for all tables in Postgres 9.2 database